 Everything You Need to Know About the Easter Rabbit

-Every year, we celebrate Easter during Holy Week.
-Kids enjoy the fun activities laid out for them, such as egg hunting from the Easter Rabbit.
-But where did Easter Rabbit come from exactly?
-Find out all about the Easter Rabbit and its history in this article.
+Every year, we celebrate Easter at the end of Holy Week.
+Kids enjoy the fun activities laid out for them, such as egg hunting with the Easter Bunny.
+But where did the Easter Bunny come from exactly?
+Find out all about the Easter Bunny and its history in this article.

 The History of the Easter Rabbit